 - The curriculum is used to raise children's awareness, understand their rights and responsibilities and build confidence so that they have a range of strategies to support their own protection and understanding of protecting others. - Relevant issues are addressed through the PSD and wider curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education, on-line safety and sexting and bullying (including cyber-bullying).
-The PSD curriculum is designed to provide opportunities for students to learn about keeping safe by recognising and managing risk and acceptable / unacceptable physical contact, recognising and resisting pressure, assertiveness techniques and the unacceptability of all forms of violence, criminal exploitation, abuse and harassment, including upskirting. (see appendix 10) - All aspects of the new 'Relationships Education', 'Relationship and Sex Education' and 'Health Education' are addressed through the PSD and wider school curriculum.
-We complete an annual curriculum audit to ensure all safeguarding issues are covered throughout the curriculum. - Key safeguarding issues are built in to the Assembly and Form Programme 'Themes of the Week', ie - Honour-based violence, FGM, faith abuse, mental health, criminal and sexual exploitation, sexting, county lines, on-line safety, sexual harassment and violence, bullying and cyber-bullying - We signpost and promote child support services through assembly and display of contact information, e.g. Childline, Open House, PAUSE, Birmingham Sign Posting Service.
-This information will also address issues of potential harm, for example, bullying, mental health, substance abuse and all forms of exploitation. - All our policies which address issues of exploitation, power and potential harm, for example bullying, equal opportunities, handling, positive behaviour, will be linked to ensure a whole school approach.
+The PSD curriculum is designed to provide opportunities for students to learn about keeping safe by recognising and managing risk and acceptable / unacceptable physical contact, recognising and resisting pressure, assertiveness techniques and the unacceptability of all forms of violence, criminal exploitation, abuse and harassment, including upskirting. (see appendix 10)

+- All aspects of the new 'Relationships Education', 'Relationship and Sex Education' and 'Health Education' are addressed through the PSD and wider school curriculum.
+We complete an annual curriculum audit to ensure all safeguarding issues are covered throughout the curriculum. - Key safeguarding issues are built in to the Assembly and Form Programme 'Themes of the Week', ie - Honour-based violence, FGM, faith abuse, mental health, criminal and sexual exploitation, sexting, county lines, on-line safety, sexual harassment and violence, bullying and cyber-bullying - We signpost and promote child support services through assembly and display of contact information, e.g. Childline, Open House, Emerging Minds, CRUSE, PAUSE, Kooth, Birmingham Sign Posting Service.
+This information will also address issues of potential harm, for example, bullying, mental health, substance abuse and all forms of exploitation.
+During periods of isolation or whole school closure, this information is shared remotely with students and is assessable through links on the school website. - All our policies which address issues of exploitation, power and potential harm, for example bullying, equal opportunities, handling, positive behaviour, will be linked to ensure a whole school approach.